sylvielsstfr/Fors2pcigale/src/gelato/Example/README.md

 - *ViewFitResultMultipleSpectra.ipynb* :   same as *ViewFitResultOneSpectrum.ipynb* but for many Spectra

 - *ExampleFitInNb.ipynb* : Fit in notebooks selected spectrum.
 Use the ExampleParametersFitInNb.json which defines ``ResultsFitInNb/``

+-*ExampleFitInNb_loop.ipynb*: Fit spectra one by one in a loop

+-*DumpRunProcessingStatus.ipynb*:  Dump the file containing general info on the processing

+-*ExampleFitInNb_Review_loop.ipynb*: Review all fitted spectra or not fitted

+-*ExampleFitInNb_ReviewGoods_loop.ipynb*: Review only good fitted spectra, not bad